lab1092/blender-manual_ja/manual/3d_interaction/navigating/3d_view_options.rst

    Control the focal length of the 3d view camera in millimeters, unlike a :doc:`rendering camera </render/camera>`

 Lock to Object
-   By entering the name of an object in the :guilabel:`Object` field, you lock your view to this object, i.e. it will always be at the center of the view (the only exception is the active camera view, :kbd:`pad0`).
+   By entering the name of an object in the *Object* field, you lock your view to this object, i.e. it will always be at the center of the view (the only exception is the active camera view, :kbd:`Numpad0`).
-   If the locked object is an armature, you can further center the view on one of its bones by entering its name in the :guilabel:`Bone` field.
+   If the locked object is an armature, you can further center the view on one of its bones by entering its name in the *Bone* field.

 Lock to Cursor
    Lock the center of the view to the position of the 3D cursor